-The Subregion 6 Master Plan and SMA (CR-83-2013) retained the application site in the R-R Zone, which has an effective base density maximum of 2.17 units per acre, and the remaining 2.85 acres in the C-S-C Zone.
-In retaining the R-R and C-S-C Zones, the SMA implemented future land use recommendations in the master plan (residential low and commercial).
+The Subregion 6 Master Plan and SMA (CR-83-2013) retained 12.51 acres of the application site in the R-R Zone, and the remaining 2.85 acres in the C-S-C Zone.
+In retaining the R-R and C-S-C Zones, the 2013 SMA implemented future land use recommendations in the master plan (Residential Low and Commercial).

-Master Plan and General Plan Conformance Issues
+General Plan Conformance Issues

-The application's proposed development of 76 townhouses (single-family attached housing) on small lots ranging from 1,490 square feet to 2,080 square feet is inconsistent with the existing surrounding land use and development and is, therefore, not context-sensitive infill development as called for in Plan 2035's definition of the Established Communities area.
-The proposed higher density is not consonant with Plan 2035's policy for residential development in Established Communities areas that border rural and agricultural areas because the proposal does not create a transition, reduced density, adjacent to rural and agricultural areas.
-The proposed higher density residential development, at the subject location, also contradicts the Plan 2035's Growth Policy 1, directing that 75 percent of new residential development be concentrated in regional transit districts and local centers.
-This application site is almost eight miles away from the nearest regional transit district at Branch Avenue and over four miles from the nearest local center at Westphalia.
+The application's proposed development of 75 townhouses (single-family attached housing), on small lots ranging from 1,490 square feet to 2,080 square feet, is inconsistent with the existing surrounding land use and development, and is therefore, not context-sensitive infill development, as called for in Plan 2035's definition of the Established Communities area.
+The proposed higher density is not consonant with Plan 2035's policy for residential development in Established Communities areas that border Rural and Agricultural Areas because the proposal does not create a transition and reduced density adjacent to Rural and Agricultural Areas.

+The proposed higher density residential development, at the subject location, also contradicts the Plan 2035's Growth Policy 1, that "recommends directing the majority of future employment and residential development be concentrated in Regional Transit Districts and Local Centers" (page 19).
+This application site is almost eight miles away from the nearest Regional Transit District at Branch Avenue, and over four miles from the nearest Local Center at Westphalia.

-The proposed construction of 76 townhouses on 12.51 acres of R-R and on 0.25 acre of C-S-C-zoned land would result in residential development at a density of 6.03 dwelling units per acre.
-This is an increase of over 70 percent above the 3.5 dwelling units per acre definition of the Residential Low category of the master plan's future land use for the application site, which contemplates no more than 45 residences on 12.76 acres.
-The base maximum density for the R-R Zone (one dwelling unit per 20,000 square feet) would only allow 27.68 dwelling units on 12.76 acres.
-This lower number of dwelling units would be in conformance with the future land use recommended in the master plan and would be more consistent with the predominant character of the existing surrounding residential development of single family detached homes on large lots ranging from 20,000 square feet to one acre or greater in size (see Figure 3).
+The proposed construction of 75 townhouses on 15.36 acres of R-R and C-S-C-zoned land would result in residential development at a density of 4.9 dwelling units per acre $(15.36 \times 4.9 = 75)$ .
+However, per the Zoning Ordinance, it is required that density be based on the net lot area.
+As this site contains floodplain, the net area of the site is 9.8 acres, which would indicate 7.7 dwelling units per acre are proposed.
+This is over 100 percent higher than the 3.5 dwelling units per acre that defines the Residential Low category of future land use recommended for the application site (see Figure 2).
+This number of dwelling units would conflict with the recommendations in the General Plan, and a lower density would be more consistent with the predominant character of the existing surrounding residential development of single-family detached homes on large lots ranging from 20,000 square feet to one acre, or greater in size (see Figure 3).